uym2/wLogDate/README.md

 ## Web-based GUI

-If you want to run just a couple of jobs,you can run them on our server with a Galaxy-based user interface at http://wlogdate.com/
+A Galaxy-based web server with graphical user interface is available at http://wlogdate.com/

 ## Installation on your machine